Tips for Taking Your Dog to Moab

 Taking in the beauty and grandeur of the Moab area is one of the greatest experiences a person can have, and having your dog sharing it with you makes it so much more special.
 Of course, the high desert of Utah is a place where avoiding accidents must be a top priority for pet owners.

 - Dehydration or Risk of Overheating: Moab, Utah gets 100 degrees or more during the summer, so bringing enough water for you and your dog is essential.
-If bringing your dog during summer on hikes, be sure to start early so you can avoid the hottest time of day.
+If you decide to bring your dog on a Moab dog-friendly hike during the summer, be sure to start early so you can avoid the hottest time of day.

 - Harassing Wildlife: A leash is required in all public areas in Moab.
 Your dog should be trained for verbal commands and should be prevented from chasing or bothering wildlife.